Skip to main content

 Ethan’s Pros & Cons

-• 256GB storage is too small for the price.
+• 256GB storage is too small at this price

 Score Breakdown